DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 * output [LabVirtualMachine](#labvirtualmachine)

 ### VirtualMachines_Update
-Modify properties of virtual machines.
+Allows modifying tags of virtual machines.
+All other properties will be ignored.

 ```js